MHanzala74/FYP-Implementation/README.md

 ## Overview

-This project implements a Machine Learning-based Network Intrusion Detection System to classify network traffic as either normal or malicious.
-The system leverages advanced ML algorithms to detect cyber threats in real-time and maintains an immutable audit trail of detected threats using blockchain technology.
+This project implements ASTRA — an AI-based Cyber Threat Detection and Response System.
+It classifies network traffic as normal or malicious using ensemble machine learning models (XGBoost and Random Forest) trained on the CIC-IDS2017 dataset, achieving over 99% accuracy.
+Detected threats are securely and immutably logged on the Ethereum Sepolia testnet via a custom Solidity smart contract (ThreatLog.sol).
+The system is built with a FastAPI backend, Web3.py for blockchain interaction, and Uvicorn as the ASGI server.

 ## Key Features